top of page

 The International Spy Museum also offers a variety of unique guided tour experiences that bring the world of intelligence to life through its remarkable artifacts and stories.
 Options include public tours led by docents, private tours for you and your group, and a behind-the-scenes tour of the artifact vault.
 To ensure a great experience for all guests, the Spy Museum also offers an audio-described tour with tactile experiences.
 Guests on a self-guided tour can also access translated text and audio highlights are available through a multilingual app.

 Advance timed tickets recommended and they sell out frequently.
 Ticket prices depend no what month and day you book.
 (Sundays are just a tad cheaper.)
 We paid the senior rate of $32.81 and the child rate of $23.27 for Ashley.
-Those were 2025 rates.
-2026 rates are not posted yet.

 Be sure to check the website for current hours of operation.

-District Wharf is an eight-minute walk from the museum and offers a variety of bars and specialty restaurants, plus beautiful views of the waterfront.
+Evening: District Wharf is an eight-minute walk from the museum and offers a variety of bars and specialty restaurants, plus beautiful views of the waterfront.
 You can also take advantage of the free Southwest Shuttle which picks up outside the museum and stops at the wharf.
 Check out this list of restaurants and cafes available at District Wharf.

 We were hungry for some Southern New Orleans-style food so opted for Milk & Honey 676 Maine Ave SW Ste 710 Washington, DC.